Ajinkyap22/calculator-js/README.md

 This was a project in The Odin Project.

 ## Contact
-feel free to contact me at my mail - palaskarajinkya22@gmail.com
+Feel free to contact me at my mail - palaskarajinkya22@gmail.com